tacosontitan/Glitter/README.md

 ## 📝 Simplified Serialization

-Glitter offers a common interface for serializing and deserializing objects to and from any format.
-This allows for a clean separation of concerns, and the ability to easily swap out the serializer.
+Glitter offers a common interface for serializing and deserializing objects to and from any format:

 ```csharp
 using Newtonsoft.Json;